aka: Brain Slug

 - Dr Ludwig Ritterbach from Rocket Age, a Nazi scientist on Mercury, is under the control of a modified Venusian slug which is planning to use his body to breed more of its kind.

 - The Krana in BIONICLE are a rare external, visible example, combining this trope with Face Hugger.
+The Kraata were supposed to be this for the toys, but were changed in-story somewhat.

 - In another LEGO example, the LEGO Alien Conquest line features "clinger" accessories which attach to a mini-figure's head.
 Because modern mini-figures have two facial expressions (the unusued one is hidden by a hairpiece or hat), the face can be turned around to show terror... or bland submission.
 They're also a visual Shout-Out to the brain slugs from Futurama.